 Set aside (if longer than 15 minutes, refrigerate until ready to serve).

 Wash and dry the peaches.
+Split them in half and remove pit.

 Brush the cut side of each peach half with oil.
 Place cut side down on the grill for 4-5 minutes, or until grill marks form and little bubbles begin to appear at the edges of the fruit.

 Carefully remove peaches from grill and place cut side up onto a platter to retain the juices.
-Peaches will continue to soften after being removed from the grill.

 Divide the mascarpone cream between 6 wide, low bowls.
 Place two grilled peaches, cut side up, in each bowl.